Campaign cash race: Warren likely to see fundraising drop, as top-tier rivals tease big $$ hauls

 “As of this morning, we have 21,000 donations left to raise in 2019.
 I’d love to tell Joe you chipped in on our last day,” read one text from former Vice President Joe Biden’s team on Tuesday.

-So far, it appears from fundraising emails that Biden, as well as Sanders and South Bend, Ind., Mayor Pete Buttigieg will top their third-quarter hauls.
+So far, it appears from fundraising emails that Biden, as well as Sanders and South Bend, Ind., Mayor Pete Buttigieg, will top their third-quarter hauls.

 But for Sen. Elizabeth Warren of Massachusetts – the fourth member of the top tier of Democratic nomination contenders – a decline in national and early voting state polls in November and December will likely be accompanied by a dip in campaign donations.